 Eventually, something happens.
 One day they become angry and quit or that dreaded firing occurs.
 Then they are forced to look for a new job.
 There is frequently a period of suffering.
 Money is tight, but most often they get a new job and when they do they report they like the new one so much better.
 They wish they had made the change earlier.

 When I see these clients I try to remind them that the best time to look for work is when you have a job.
 But fear can keep you frozen until you are forced to make that change.

 Sometimes the new job pays less or requires relocation.
-They start off saying they just can’t cut their bills, can’t move away from their family or friends, but eventually they do just that.
+They start off saying they just can’t cut their bills, can’t move away from their family or friends, but eventually, they do just that.
 The impossible becomes doable.
-Running from fear makes it grow; facing you worst fears can shrink them.
+Running from fear makes it grow; facing your worst fears can shrink them.